dxc-technology/about-devops-dojo/get-help/index.md

 #### I walked away from my training, and now it's timed out, why can't I just pick up where I left off?

 A. Katacoda need to protect their resources, and that's one of the things that helps them offer training at a reasonable cost.
 Idle sessions tie up resources on their back end, and to prevent resource starvation they time out sessions; so if this happens to you then you'll need to start over.
 Hopefully the previous practice will help get you back to where you left off pretty quickly.
-The [Kata](https://en.wikipedia.org/wiki/Kata) in Katacoda is about a pattern of moves that are repeated to build familiarity, so repetition is helpful to learning.
+The [Kata](https://en.wikipedia.org/wiki/Kata){:target="_blank" rel="noopener"} in Katacoda is about a pattern of moves that are repeated to build familiarity, so repetition is helpful to learning.

 #### I get an error that `pet-clinic` is not found.